Co-Parenting After a Breakup: A Practical Guide to Getting It Right

 Children are damaged most in divorce and separation not by the separation itself but by being placed in the middle of parental conflict.
 This means:

 Children need permission to love both parents.
-When that permission is clearly given, they adjust significantly better to the changed family structure.
+When that permission is clearly given — through words and through behavior — children adjust significantly better to the changed family structure.
+The research on this is consistent: the quality of the co-parenting relationship is one of the strongest predictors of children's wellbeing after separation, more than the separation itself.

 Managing the Co-Parenting Relationship